 Plugging into the ‘KeyStorageProvider’ provided us with the exact callbacks we required to communicate with our API, allowing us to upload the cryptographic keys required to secure conversations and user accounts.

-The BBM Enterprise SDK is built in a way that allows developers to use any cloud-managed storage provider they like.
+Spark is built in a way that allows developers to use any cloud-managed storage provider they like.
 In our case, we appreciated the flexibility to build and use our own services.
 Now that we have been able to successfully replace Google Play Services and Firebase, we are looking to extend our API even further to allow information to be shared between our proprietary suite of applications (Secure Chat, Secure Mail and Secure Notes), as well as where contacts can be synced and shared.

 Users also now have the ability to share notes directly into Secure Chat and Secure Mail, as we have created the functionality to file share—within Secure Chat—by accessing your corporate network drives.